How do I Castle?

-To castle, simply move the king two spaces to the left or right.
+To castle, simply move the king two spaces to the left or right, OR move the king on top of the rook you want to castle with.
 The rook will jump across and to the other side of the king automatically!

 You can’t castle any time you want to, though.
 Here are the rules for castling:

 - Your king can not have moved!
 Once your king moves, you can no longer castle, even if you move the king back to the starting square.
 Many strategies involve forcing the opponent’s king to move just for this reason!

 - Your rook can not have moved!
 If you move your rook, you can’t castle on that side anymore!
 Both the king and the rook you are castling with can’t have moved!